fraylopez/elixir-kickoff/welcome/docs/tasks/stage_1_1.md

 >
 > `mix` is a build tool that provides tasks for creating, compiling, and testing Elixir projects, managing its dependencies, and more.
 >
+> - To create a new project, you can run `mix new project_name`.
-> You can run `mix` tasks from the command line.
+> - You can run `mix` tasks from the command line.
 For example, to run the tests, you can run `mix test`.
-> To get the dependencies, you can run `mix deps.get`.
+> - To fetch the dependencies, you can run `mix deps.get`.
-> To get a list of available tasks, you can run `mix help`.
+> - To get a list of available tasks, you can run `mix help`.

 ## Tasks:

 ### Run the tests

-- [ ] Run the tests from the command line
+- [ ] Run the tests from the command line with `mix test`
 - [ ] OPTIONAL: Run the tests from UI extension

 ### Fix the failing `welcomer_test.exs` tests.